salbalkus/CausalTables.jl/paper/paper.md

 [@pearl2009causality; @hernan2020causal]; causal inference techniques
 have helped applied scientists and decision-makers better understand important phenomena in fields ranging from health and medicine to politics and economics.
-As interest in causal inference continues to grow across many disciplines, so too does the development of software tools for estimating causal effects.
-While Julia packages for causal inference have begun to emerge---with examples including `TMLE.jl` [@TMLE.jl] and `CausalELM.jl`[@CausalELM.jl] for estimation and `CausalInference.jl` [@Schauer2024] for causal discovery---the ecosystem is still in its infancy.
-New methods for causal inference are being developed at a rapid pace, underscoring the need for tools designed to support their development. `CausalTables.jl` aims to provide such a tool for the Julia language.
-Currently, attempts to implement and test causal inference methods in Julia face two major challenges.
+New methods for causal inference are being developed at a rapid pace, but there currently do not exist auxiliary tools designed to support their development in the Julia language.
+`CausalTables.jl` aims to provide such a tool.
+Presently, attempts to implement and test causal inference methods in Julia face two major challenges.

 First, causal inference requires data to be preprocessed in various ways based on the underlying causal structure.
 Suppose one were to write